kubernetes-sigs/node-feature-discovery/README.md

 #### nfd-master and nfd-worker in the same Pod

-You can also run nfd-master and nfd-worker inside a single pod:
+You can also run nfd-master and nfd-worker inside a single pod (skip the `sed` part if running the latest released version):
 ```
 sed -E s',^(\s*)image:.+$,\1image: <YOUR_IMAGE_REPO>:<YOUR_IMAGE_TAG>,' nfd-daemonset-combined.yaml.template > nfd-daemonset-combined.yaml
 kubectl apply -f nfd-daemonset-combined.yaml